I want to personally welcome you back to this

 before you judge me, let me say I have an Arizona real

 estate license.
-I am also a Realtor® and am
+I am also a Realtor®

-publication.
 I have to take more continued education courses

 than anybody I know to keep up to date in the multiple